samuelard7/FinalProject/README.md

 AI models like Random Forest and LSTM provide high accuracy in predicting environmental changes.

 IoT and AI integration can create self-adaptive cooling systems that reduce urban heat stress.
+## Gaps
+🔍 1.
+Lack of Real-Time End-to-End Systems
+Most research papers focus either on:

+Collecting environmental data using IoT sensors, or

+Predicting air quality/UHI using ML models on existing datasets

+But very few integrate:

+Sensor-based real-time monitoring + AI-based forecasting + Automated response actions (like cooling or alerting).

+🔍 2.
+Insufficient Use of Deep Learning (e.g., LSTM)
+Many studies use ML techniques like Random Forest, Decision Trees, or SVM.

+These models are good, but they don’t capture time-series trends well (e.g., temperature or pollution patterns over days).

+There is a gap in using LSTM, GRU, or other temporal DL models that learn trends from historical data for better prediction.

+🔍 3.
+Poor Integration with IoT & Edge Computing
+Some papers suggest smart solutions but don’t implement them on actual hardware like ESP8266/ESP32.

+Cloud-based models are often too slow for real-time applications.

+This project can bridge this by using microcontrollers for live data capture, and local AI inference (on edge or with cloud fallback).

+🔍 4.
+Limited Mitigation Strategies
+UHI or AQI prediction is useful, but many projects don’t go beyond alerting.

+Mitigation (like triggering mist fans, HVAC, water sprinklers) is rarely implemented or automated.

+This project proposes to use AI predictions to trigger mitigation (like smart misting or fan systems) via relays.

+🔍 5.
+Lack of Scalable, Low-Cost Prototypes
+Many academic solutions are simulation-based or costly to implement.

+Our approach is low-cost (using Arduino/ESP + open-source AI) and scalable, perfect for smart homes or urban areas.

+🔍 6.
+Limited Public Datasets or Sensor Validation
+Some models are trained on open AQI datasets but not validated with live sensor data.

+Our system uses actual sensors (DHT22, MQ135, etc.), helping validate the data pipeline from end to

 ## Hardware and Software Requirements
 Hardware